MarioDurry/eagsmp/README.md

 <br>
 Now go to the ports area and forward (and make public) ports `25565` and `8081`
 <br>
-Your eaglercraft server is setup!
+Your eaglercraft server is now setup!